-Flying with Kids: Your Long-Haul Flight Essentials Guide
+Flying with Kids: Your Long Flight Essentials Guide

 The very thought of a long-haul flight with kids is enough to have parents wringing their hands in dread and shaking their heads in fear.
 Let’s face it, flying with kids is not going to be the most relaxing event of your life, but it can actually be kind of fun.
 Yes.
 Fun.
 I promise!

 Being stuck in an elongated metal box with hundreds of adults for five or more hours is bad enough, but taking long-haul flights with kids is a whole other level of stress.

 But let’s get to that “fun” part first… Kids love going to the beach, let alone a destination on the other side of the world,

 Download my 20 essential strategies for flying with kids